Concurrency

 CSP (silt)Independent tasks, typed channels, channel.selectNo shared state (by design), real parallelism

-Like Go’s goroutines, task.spawn runs its function in parallel.
+Like Go’s goroutines, task.spawn creates a lightweight task that runs in parallel.
+Tasks are multiplexed onto a fixed-size thread pool (one thread per CPU core), so spawning is cheap and you can run thousands of concurrent tasks efficiently.
 Tasks coordinate through channels.
 Since all silt values are immutable, there are no data races — channels are the sole communication mechanism.

 2. Channels